royragsdale/s83/README.md

 #### 3. Add your keys to a "profile"

-Add the keys you just generated to your client profile.
+Add the keys you just generated to the `default` client profile.

 `~/.config/s83/default`
 ```